STDAware Joins The Mile-High Club

 However, when it comes to contracting an STD, you are at a higher risk from not using a condom rather than the toilet seat.

-For an STD to survive on a surface or object there would need to be a significant amount of fresh, infected bodily fluid that came in direct contact with a susceptible body part, such as a deeply lacerated open wound or mucous membranes of the vagina, penis, mouth or eyes in order for the infection to result.
+For an STD to survive on a surface or object there would need to be a significant amount of fresh, infected bodily fluid that came in direct contact with a susceptible body part, such as a deeply lacerated open wound or mucous membranes of the vagina, penis, mouth or eyes in order for an infection to result.
 Most STD-causing bacteria can only survive for a short period of time on a surface outside the body and cannot be transmitted by a dry toilet seat.
-And while it is commonly believed that STDs may be transmitted by an infected piece of fabric, airline passengers and rest easy that they will not contract an infection from their cabin seat or airline issued blankets.
+And while it is commonly believed that STDs may be transmitted by an infected piece of fabric, airline passengers can rest easy that they will not contract an infection from their cabin seat or airline issued blankets.
 To read about other common myths about STD transmission on the STDAware blog, click here.

 So what is it about sex on a plane that is so appealing to so many?
 According to the article, the physiological force for a person having sex in a public space is the added adrenaline rush due to the risk of being caught.
 Dr. Reitano explains, “The arousal response that is associated with danger can also heighten the intensity of the sexual experience” (LIVESTRONG).